 What does Above The Fold mean?

 It is a term taken from print media.
 The ‘fold’ used to mean the literal fold in a newspaper, but on a computer has come to mean the bottom of a users screen before scrolling down.

 Being seen more means that Above The Fold ads are more likely to be interacted with.
 This is why so many ad buyers will insist their ads are Above The Fold.
 This increase in demand also means these ads can receive a higher CPM than Below The Fold (BTF) ads.

 These ads have become so popular, that a new type of Ad Pricing Model has evolved around it – CPVM (which means Cost Per Viewable Thousand Impressions).
-A Viewable Impression is a term that is still being defined, but is generally accepted to mean an ad which appears more than 50% on-screen for at least one second.
+A Viewable Impression is a term that is still being defined but is generally accepted to mean an ad that appears more than 50% on-screen for at least one second.

 As many users will leave a page without interacting at all, ads that are Above The Fold are the only ones that are guaranteed to be Viewed Impressions.
 This is likely to have a significant effect on web design in the coming years.

 What it looks like